 37 Colum.
 Hum.
 Rts.
 L. Rev. 627-658 (2006)

 Scholarly Commons Citation

 Cole, David, "The Idea of Humanity: Human Rights and Immigrants' Rights" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 417.
+417.